jwunderl/pxt-arcade/docs/courses/csintro3/orientation/math.md

 # Activity: Math

-In Blocks, mathematical calculations and formulas quickly became complex and hard to follow.
-In JavaScript, the same formulas can be written in a more compact, easy to read format.

-## Concept: Math Operators

 In Blocks, each step of an equation needed it's own block.
 This can make formulas difficult to properly express, as it can be hard to identify (or change) the order in which they are evaluated.

 In JavaScript, the same formulas can be easier to express, as the syntax (structure) is much closer to what is used when evaluating math by hand or with a scientific calculator.